A mother’s worst nightmare

-After this prayer, a Hope and Healing International supported community worker, Meseret, found them.
+After this prayer, a Hope and Healing International Community Based Rehabilitation (CBR) worker, Meseret, found them.

 Meseret listened to Fanose’s story.
 She then took Fanose and Alemnesh to the local government official for the second time.
 She showed him Alemnesh’s seeping wound.
 The government official couldn’t look, it was so terrible.
 To their delight, he immediately signed the papers to pay for her medical treatment.

 Alemnesh returned to the hospital.
 And this time, she was given proper care.

 But, the wounds had damaged her muscles, making it impossible for her to walk at that time.